AndreasTraut/Visualization-of-Data-with-Python/README.md

 ![Overview year 2019](https://user-images.githubusercontent.com/55921277/74424139-ad98a100-4e51-11ea-9b27-11446d9d71f4.jpg)
 ![Overview listening clock 2019](https://user-images.githubusercontent.com/55921277/74424196-ca34d900-4e51-11ea-8121-356f7cc4c84b.jpg)

 You can see that in 2019 I listened to 12,052 songs in total, which is 33 songs (=scrobbles) per day.
 The bar charts in the middle splits this up to a monthly view.
-A listening clock (="Höruhr"), shows when I was mainly listeing during the day.
+A listening clock (="Höruhr"), shows when I was mainly listening during the day.
 Not surprisingly the main part is in the evening around 18:00.

-My aim was to download my music statistics as csv file and create the same statistics (which would proove that everything is correct).
+My aim was to download my music statistics as csv file and create the same statistics (which would prove that everything is correct).
 The CSV file had the following shape:

 ![CSV_Data_from_Web_](https://user-images.githubusercontent.com/55921277/74430045-5ea43900-4e5c-11ea-902a-0abb9565e5d3.jpg)